Clifford Assisted Optimal Pass Selection for Quantum Transpilation: : Design

-As part of OPTRAN, we perform the following steps to determine the best transpiler pass combination for an arbitrary input circuit: \begin{enumerate} \item Transpile the circuit for all possible pass combinations and store all the post-transpilation circuits.
-If there are $n$ steps in the transpiler and step $i$ has $a_{i}$ choices, then the total number of circuits would be $\prod_{i = 1}^{n}a_{i}$.
-For example, if step $i$ is the mapping pass then the possible options are `dense', `noise adaptive' or `sabre' that gives us a value $a_{i} = 3$.
-If step $i$ is a binary optimization pass - for example, application of DD, then the two options are the application of DD or non-application of DD that gives us a value $a_{i} = 2$.
+\circled{1} \textbf{Compile Given Circuit Using All Pass Combinations:} This step takes as input the given program and generates multiple executables by using all possible combination of passes.
+Note that this is essential because each combination yields a different executable with a unique schedule of instructions.
+If there are $n$ steps in the compiler and the $i^{th}$ step has $a_{i}$ choices, then the total number of circuits would be $\prod_{i = 1}^{n}a_{i}$.
+For example, if step $i$ corresponds to mapping, then the possible options are \textit{dense (d)}, \textit{noise adaptive (na)} or \textit{sabre (sa)} that gives us $a_{i} = 3$.
+If step $i$ is an optional physical circuit optimization pass - for example, application of \textit{dynamical decoupling (dd)}, then the two options are the application or non-application of \textit{dd} which gives us $a_{i} = 2$.

-\item Create a Clifford Dummy circuit for each of these $\prod_{i = 1}^{n}a_{i}$ circuits.
-These circuits are made entirely out of Clifford gates.
-As a result, they can be simulated on a classical computer in polynomial time \cite{aaronson2004improved}.
-For each non-Clifford gate in any of the post-compilation circuits, we replace it with the ``closest" Clifford gate.
-We leave the Clifford gates in the original circuit unchanged.
+\circled{2} \textbf{Create Clifford Dummies For Each Executable:} This step create a Clifford Dummy circuit for each of the $\prod_{i = 1}^{n}a_{i}$ compiled circuits.
+The dummies comprise of only Clifford gates.
+Each non-Clifford gate in a compiled circuit is replaced with the ``closest" Clifford gate (as described in Section~\ref{subec:clifford_circuits}).
+The Clifford gates are left unchanged.

-\item We simulate these $\prod_{i = 1}^{n}a_{i}$ Clifford Dummy circuits on a classical computer, that gives us the noiseless distribution for each of them.
-We also run these on a NISQ device to obtain a noisy distribution.
-Using the noiseless distributions, we determine the transpiler pass combination that gives us the highest fidelity on the NISQ device.
-Let us call this pass combination $P^{*}$.

-\item From the set of original post-transpilation circuits, we choose the circuit that had been transpiled using $P^{*}$ and run it on the NISQ device to maximize the fidelity of circuit execution.